stefanos87/container-kubernetes-tutorials/5-k8_basics/README.md

 #### Red Hat OpenShift Route
 [TODO]

-## 3. Automation scripts available
+## 3. Automation scripts available for IBM Kubernetes Service
-A *restaurant-app.yaml* is provided to deploy and run the application as a container; plain standard OCI compliant commands (either Docker or Buildah/Podman) can be used to build the container image, push the container image to Docker Hub repository and run it as a container, the following scripts are provided for convenience:
+A *restaurant-app.yaml* file is provided to deploy and run the application on IKS cluster and the following scripts are available

-### 3.1 IBM Kubernetes Service
-* *deploy.sh* - it can be launched to build the Docker image; the script removes the Docker image from the local registry and re-builds it.
+* *deploy.sh* - it can be launched to deploy the application by creating all the needed Kubernetes object
-* *delete.sh* - it can be launched to run Docker container locally with no Docker volumes attached.
+* *delete.sh* - it can be launched to undeploy the application by deleting all the Kubernetes object

+## 4. Automation scripts available for Red Hat OpenShift
+[TODO]